-School-based social workers who have earned Highly Effective ratings during both of the last two school years will receive two assessments during Cycle 1 - one by an administrator by February 2 and one by a program manager/specialist by February 2.
-If the average score from these two assessments is 3.0 or higher (on the 1.0 to 4.0 scale), the IMPACT team will notify the school-based social worker via email after Cycle 1 ends that she/he will not be receiving a second assessment, unless requested by the school-based social worker on the IMPACT database (http://impactdcps.dc.gov).
-If the average score is below 3.0, the school-based social worker will continue on the normal assessment schedule
+School-based social workers who have earned Highly Effective ratings during both of the last two school years will receive two assessments during Cycle 1 - one by an administrator by February 4 and one by a program manager/specialist by February 4.
+If the average score from these two assessments is 3.0 or higher (on the 1.0 to 4.0 scale), the school-based social worker will not receive assessments for the rest of the year, unless requested by the school-based social worker.
+If the average score is below 3.0, the school-based social worker will continue on the normal assessment schedule.

-Please note that school-based social workers who are shared between two schools will receive an assessment by each of their administrators by February 2.
+Please note that school-based social workers who are shared between two schools will receive an assessment by each of their administrators by February 4.
 These scores will then be averaged together, along with the score from the first program manager/specialist assessment, to determine whether shared school-based social workers are eligible for a reduced number of assessments this year.